 Kaepernick leaves a legacy on the NFL and sporting world mirroring those of Dr. Harry Edwards and Tommie Smith.
 “With his act of protest, Colin Kaepernick ignited a national conversation about race and justice with far-reaching consequences for football, culture, and for him, personally,” said DuVernay.

 Colin in Black & White will be available for streaming on Netflix October 29.
-Watch the teaser trailer and the Emmy's commercial, below.
+Watch the official trailer and teaser trailer, below.
 In the meantime, if you're looking to continue the conversation about racism and power, why not dive into these anti-racism TV series's and films.